 Similar Games With More Accessibility Features for Getting Started

 If you want to play Williams Pinball, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

-Williams Pinball has 1 accessibility feature for Reading which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 1 accessibility feature for Reading in Williams Pinball which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Similar Games With More Accessibility Features for Reading